ObsisMc/ClusterALL/README.md

 ## Q&A

-If has any questions, welcome to create a issue.
+If have any questions, welcome to create a issue.